cvvergara/OSGeoLive-doc/en/overview/geoserver_overview.rst

     `GeoWebCache <http://geowebcache.org/>`_, which is integrated into GeoServer, tiles and caches map images from a variety of sources such as WMS.
 It implements various service interfaces (such as WMS-C, WMTS, TMS, Google Maps KML, Virtual Earth) in order to accelerate and optimize map image delivery.
 It can also recombine tiles to work with regular WMS clients.

 **Web Processing Service (WPS)**
-    Geospatial algorithms, including those from :doc:`JTS <jts_overview>`, can be called through GeoServer's :doc:`WPS <../standards/wps_overview>` interface.
+    Geospatial algorithms, including those from |wps_standards| interface.
 This includes the chaining of processes, and using rendering transformations to create powerful visualisations through the WMS interface.

 Implemented Standards
 --------------------------------------------------------------------------------